Netatalk/netatalk/doc/manpages/man1/nad.1.md

 # nad rm

-Remove files and directories.
+Remove files and directories in an AFP volume.

 The rm utility attempts to remove the non-directory type files specified on the command line.
-If the files and directories reside on an AFP volume, the corresponding CNIDs are deleted from the volumes database.
+The corresponding CNIDs are deleted from the volume's database, and AppleDouble metadata is removed.

 The options are as follows: